 Thompsons and Furbishes become one family -- Thompson's Brook becomes Shorey's

-But other children of the Thompson and Furbish families married neighbors, remained in the area, and persevered.
+Other children of the Thompson and Furbish families married neighbors, remained in the area, and persevered.
 Daniel Furbish, William and Rebecca’s first son, had been born during their first years on Thompson's Brook.
 He married Dorothy Pray and they had 11 children.
 Daughter Hopewell married Enoch Hutchins (and later William Wilson), Bethiah married Joseph Goold downstream on the Salmon Falls, and Catherine married Andrew Neale, son of another Scotsman upstream.
 Ann Thompson (daughter of Miles and Ann) married Israel Hodsdon (later Robert Evans).
 Amy Thompson married Daniel Goodwin, and her brother Bartholomew is also believed to have married.

 Mary Thompson married Thomas Rhodes, and their daughter, Mary, in 1702 married Samuel Shorey, and Thompson Brook then took the Shorey name.
 The turn of the 20th century periodical Old Eliot indicates Samuel Shorey’s house may have been built about 1714.
 “It is described as a one story house with three gables, and an addition at the back.
 It must have been the best house in that locality.”
 James Sullivan, in his History of Maine, 1795, says: "On the south bank of a brook which divides Kittery from Berwick, on the main county road up the river, was a fort, standing in the year 1750, called Shorey's Garrison."
 Jacob Shorey was a soldier in the Blue Troop of Horse in 1757, and Jacob Shorey, Jr., lived in the house in 1795.

 And finally, one marriage joined the Thompson and Furbish families together.
 About 1698 Thomas Thompson, Miles and Ann’s youngest child, married Sarah Furbish, daughter of their neighbors William and Rebecca.
 Miles deeded them the entire Thompson homestead of 80 acres and livestock, and lived with them during his final days on Thompson (soon to be Shorey’s) Brook.
-The younger Furbishes had at least five known children.
+The younger Furbishes had at least five children.
 In the early 20th century, historians said, a graveyard with about 30 unmarked stones could still be seen along the river.
 Furbish and Shorey families appear on 19th century maps, and the slope rising to the highway above the brook is still marked today as Furbish Hill.

 Old Kittery and her Families by Everett S. Stackpole, 1903